runtimeverification/iele-semantics/Design.md

 IELE no longer has dynamic jump instructions.
 They are replaced with jumps that take a named label as an argument, and with a call/return instruction system to allow function calls that return to the caller.

 * The code within a function contains named labels.
 Any instruction can be prefixed by a named label that makes this instruction a valid target of a jump.
 * The `br` instruction has two variants.
 It can used with a named label as a single argument for unconditional jumps within a function body, or with an additional register holding a condition value for conditional jumps when the condition value is not zero.
 The instruction prefixed by the named label is the target of the jump.
-Therefore all jump targets can be known statically
+Therefore all jump targets can be known statically.
 * The contract is malformed if multiple labels within the same function have the same name.
 * The contract is malformed if the label argument of the `br` instruction is not found as a label in the function containing the instruction.
-This is unlike the corresponding behavior in EVM, where an exception is thrown if the argument of JUMP or JUMPI is not the program counter of a JUMPDEST instruction
+This is unlike the corresponding behavior in EVM, where an exception is thrown if the argument of JUMP or JUMPI is not the program counter of a JUMPDEST instruction.

 ## Function Call/Return